AB 12 Overview: One-Month Cap and Effective Date

 21-Day Return and AB 2801 Photo Requirements

 The photo rule applies to all deductions, not just major repairs.
-A landlord deducting $200 for carpet cleaning must attach before-and-after photos showing the stain or soil that justified the charge.
-A $450 deduction for wall repainting requires images of scuff marks, holes, or discoloration beyond normal wear.
+A landlord deducting money for carpet cleaning must attach before-and-after photos showing the stain or soil that justified the charge.
+A deduction for wall repainting requires images of scuff marks, holes, or discoloration beyond normal wear.
 Failure to provide compliant documentation allows the tenant to dispute the deduction in small claims court, where judges increasingly side with tenants when landlords produce vague invoices without visual proof.

-For coastal landlords managing $10,000+/month properties, the 21-day window is tight.
+For coastal landlords managing high-rent properties, the 21-day window is tight.
 High-end SFRs often require professional deep cleaning, HVAC servicing, landscape restoration, and interior touch-ups that take two to three weeks to schedule and complete.
 Landlords who wait for final invoices before mailing the deposit statement risk missing the deadline.
-Best practice: conduct a detailed move-out inspection within 48 hours, photograph every defect, obtain repair estimates within a week, and mail the statement by day 18—leaving a three-day buffer for postal delays.

 Pet-Deposit Caps: AB 2216 and the One-Month Ceiling